 - For (many) additional scholarship information at UCF, click here.
 Deadlines vary; the first in mid-July.

 - UCF Panhellenic has a scholarship contest once a semester for a new member and an older sister.
-Click here for application and additional information.
+Click here for an application and additional information.
 The scholarship application will reopen in September.

 - Scholly: Finally, check out the app Scholly, one of the fastest-growing apps after appearing on Shark Tank in November 2015.
 It matches the student to scholarship using specific parameters including gender, state, and race as well as customized data.
 The app can even spot scams and weed out scholarships that require you to give a social security number (did we mention, never, ever do this)